uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 }
 ```

-Try clicking the button know - nothing will happen.
+Try clicking the button now—nothing happens.
 But why?

 The problem lies in the fact that, while we do update the local variable, React doesn't actually rerender the component to show the change.
-You can verify this by adding a few `console.logs`:
+You can verify this by adding a few `console.log`s:

 ```jsx
 export default function Counter() {